• Skip to primary navigation

 The How Not to Die Cookbook by Dr. Michael Greger was our second whole food plant-based cookbook and our first all-vegan cookbook.

-My favorite in this book is part one: Simple Preparations.
-Did you know that you can blend and freeze lemons in spoon portions, so they are all ready to go into the recipe?
+My favorite part of this book is part one: Simple Preparations.
+Did you know that you can blend and freeze lemons in spoon portions so they are all ready to go into the recipe?
 This and more tips and tricks are in this book.
-Making wholesome healthy food takes time, any tip that would make it simpler is welcomed.
+Making wholesome food takes time; any tip that would make it simpler is welcomed.

-My favorite hummus recipe is also in this book along with many not so conventional ideas on how to use it.
-Overall though I use this book more as a catalogue of ideas, not a recipe book true to my freestyle way of cooking.
+My favorite hummus recipe is also in this book, along with many not-so-conventional ideas on how to use it overall though I use this book more as a catalog of ideas, not a recipe book true to my freestyle way of cooking.

 Cookbooks to Start a Plant-Based Diet

-Because this book includes only Dr. Greger proven ingredients, and for the first part of preparations, it still is a good cookbook to have.
+Because this book includes only Dr. Greger’s proven ingredients and for the first part of preparations, it still is a good cookbook to have.

 The Whole-Food Plant-Based Cooking Show